prynsh/Random-Band-Name-Generator/README.md

  Random Band Name Generator This is a simple web application that generates random band names from a list of randomly chosen names.
 It's a fun tool to spark creativity or just have a laugh

 Technologies Used
-Node.js
+Node.js,
-Express.js
+Express.js,
-EJS (Embedded JavaScript)
+EJS (Embedded JavaScript),
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,

 Installation
 To run this application locally, follow these steps: